 Cranberry Limoncello Spritzer, an easy Italian cocktail recipe with cranberry juice and lemon limoncello liqueur.
-A quick and easy limoncello drink recipe perfect for Christmas and the holiday season!
+A quick homemade limoncello drink recipe that is perfect for Christmas and the holiday season!
 It’s light and refreshing so the best for before, during, or after a big holiday meal.

-New today is this fun Cranberry Limoncello Spritzer cocktail recipe for Christmas, Christmas eve, and the holidays!
+I think you’ll love this easy Cranberry Limoncello Spritzer cocktail recipe for Christmas, Christmas eve, and the holidays!
 It would also be great for New Year’s Eve.
-It combines Italian Limoncello along with cranberry juice and a few other ingredients.
-This is such a quick and easy Limoncello cocktail, that is perfect for winter parties!
+It combines Italian Limoncello liqueur along with cranberry juice and a few other easy ingredients.
+This is such a quick and easy Limoncello cocktail, that is also perfect for winter parties or just for yourself.

-First let’s talk about Limoncello.
+First, let’s talk about Limoncello.
 If you’re wondering what it is, it’s an Italian lemon liqueur mainly produced in Southern Italy.
-Although it’s made various places now.
+Although it’s made in various places now.

 Limoncello is generally made by steeping lemon zest and/or peels in alcohol then combined with simple syrup (sugar and water).
 The type of alcohol and simple syrup may vary especially if it’s homemade limoncello.

-Limoncello is traditionally served chilled as an Italian after dinner drink in small chilled glasses.
+Limoncello is traditionally served chilled as an Italian after-dinner drink in small chilled glasses.
 However, now you will probably notice it is used in a variety of cocktails and other recipes such as main dishes and desserts like cake, cheesecake, cookies, and more.

 How to Make a Spritzer?

-A spritzer generally combines white or red wine with sparkling soda such as soda water, sparkling water, or even ginger ale or lemon-lime soda (like 7-up or Sprite).
+A spritzer (or spritz) generally combines white or red wine with sparkling soda such as soda water, sparkling water, or even ginger ale or lemon-lime soda (like 7-up or Sprite).
 There are many variations!

 This limoncello and cranberry spritzer is quick and easy!
 Feel free to make changes to your personal taste.